Meet our Leaders

 Jun Li

 Dr. Jun Li is an Associate Professor of Strategic Management, previously the Academic Director of the Full-time MBA Program, and the Academic Director of MBA Programs at the Peter T. Paul College of Business and Economics of the University of New Hampshire.
 He holds a Ph.D. degree in Strategic Management from Mays Business School, Texas A&M University.
 Dr. Li teaches Strategic Management, Entrepreneurship, International Business, and International Management courses at both undergraduate and graduate levels.
-He is the lead faculty for Paul College’s MBA International Residency, a cultural & international business immersion program that takes Paul EMBA and FTMBA students to emerging markets like China.
+He is the lead faculty for Paul College’s MBA International Residency, a cultural & international business immersion program that takes Paul EMBA and FTMBA students abroad.

 Before academia, Dr. Li worked with a leading Chinese commercial bank where he served as a manager and a consultant to exporting and trading companies in Shenzhen, China.